Lopez-504/Vremia/ListOfPapers/List of Papers.md

 	- Our model algorithm can be applied to large-scale galaxy classification in forthcoming surveys such as the Large Synoptic Survey Telescope (LSST)
 	- Comments:
 		- Is it openly available? yes, code [Github](https://github.com/Adaydl/GalaxyClassification/tree/master) and data [Kaggle](https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge)
-		- Their preprocessing pipeline in training seems smart
+		- Their preprocessing pipeline and training seems smart

 ---

 - <mark>De la Calleja 2004</mark>: Machine learning and image analysis for morphological galaxy classification

 	- We present an experimental study of ML and image analysis for performing automated morphological galaxy classification.
 We used a **NN**, and a **locally weighted regression** method, and implemented **homogeneous ensembles of classifiers**.
 The ensemble of NNs was created using the **bagging ensemble method**, and manipulation of input features was used to create the ensemble of locally weighed regression.
 	- The galaxies used were rotated, centred, and cropped, all in a fully automatic manner.
 In addition, we used **PCA** to reduce the dimensionality of the data, and to extract relevant information in the images.
-	- Preliminary experimental results using 10-fold CV show that the homogeneous ensemble of locally weighted regression produces the best results, with over 91% accuracy when considering three galaxy types (E, S and Irr), and over 95% accuracy for two types (E and S).
+	- Preliminary experimental results using 10-fold CV show that the homogeneous ensemble of locally weighted regression produces the best results, with over $91\%$ accuracy when considering three galaxy types (E, S and Irr), and over $95\%$ accuracy for two types (E and S).

 ---

 - <mark>Dieleman 2015</mark>: Rotation-invariant convolutional neural networks for galaxy morphology prediction